Searching for EeV photons with Telescope Array Surface Detector and neural networks: Introduction

+To date, no experiments have reported a significant excess of photon-induced events above the expected hadronic background (see Figure \ref{img_results}).
+This background arises from the imperfect discrimination between photon and hadron primaries, driven by the inherent stochasticity of air-shower evolution.
+Specifically, hadron-induced showers can fluctuate to develop a dominant electromagnetic component.
+A primary example is the production of a leading $\pi^0$ that decays via $\pi^0 \rightarrow \gamma\gamma$ channel \cite{Pawlowsky:2024pth}; such events are virtually indistinguishable from primary photon showers and constitute an irreducible background.

-Unlike FD, SD operates under almost all weather conditions, but provides less informative data.
-To compensate for this, we employ a neural network classifier that is capable of leveraging complex patterns in data to effectively discern between photon- and proton-induced events.
-In the astrophysical field, neural networks have been successfully applied in TA \cite{Kalashev:2020fzg,Ivanov:2020nfo,Kalashev:2021vop}, Pierre Auger Observatory \cite{PierreAuger:2021fkf, PierreAuger:2023gmj, Glombitza:2020yhw}, KASCADE-Grande \cite{Kuznetsov:2023pvo}, and neutrino telescopes \cite{Huennefeld:2017pdh, IceCube:2021umt, DeSio:2019lcr, Spisso:2022tpm, Kharuk:2022abi, Kharuk:2023xnl}.
-These examples illustrate the potential of using machine learning in our analysis using TA SD data.
+In this paper, we search for ultra-high-energy photons in 14 years of TA SD data using a neural network classifier, capable of leveraging complex patterns in the data to discern between photon-induced and proton-induced events.
+In the field of Astroparticle Physics, neural networks have been successfully applied in TA \cite{Kalashev:2020fzg,Ivanov:2020nfo,Kalashev:2021vop}, the Pierre Auger Observatory \cite{PierreAuger:2021fkf, PierreAuger:2023gmj, Glombitza:2020yhw}, KASCADE \cite{Kuznetsov:2023kss, Kuznetsov:2023pvo}, and neutrino telescopes \cite{Huennefeld:2017pdh, IceCube:2021umt, DeSio:2019lcr, Spisso:2022tpm, Kharuk:2022abi, Kharuk:2023xnl}, illustrating the potential of machine learning for our task.

-Our method incorporates a blind optimization of the neural network classification threshold to establish the most stringent constraint on the photon flux.
-To mitigate discrepancies between Monte Carlo simulations and the experimental data, the technique includes a procedure for fine-tuning the neural networks using a relevant subset of the experimental data.
-This allows us to achieve robust and efficient separation between hadron-induced and photon-induced EAS.
+The present analysis is the natural evolution of \cite{Kharuk:2023gts}, which demonstrated the viability of a neural-network-based photon search for TA SD data.
+The novelty of our approach is that we ensure that predictions of our neural network on the experimental data are reliable by mitigating the discrepancies between Monte Carlo simulations and the experimental data.
+For this purpose our technique includes a procedure for fine-tuning the neural networks using a relevant subset of the experimental data.
+Our method also incorporates a blind optimization of the neural network classification threshold to establish the most stringent constraint on the photon flux.